 The Great Unconformity (GU) helps with the timeline of intrusive granite rising to the surface and finally crystallizing.
 The mixture of magmas that formed deep in the mantle to become plutons of granite occurred about 3.9 billion years ago.
 This dating comes from isotopic studies of the backbones of basement granites on each continent called cratons.
 The GU is a distinct boundary of sandstone sediments or Paleozoic rocks overlying the basement igneous and metamorphic rocks of continental crusts worldwide.
 The mystery is that the dating of the rocks shows a gap in time of about 900 million years.
-A combination of things happened, such as continental ice sheets, prevention of further deposition, and finally severe wasting of rocks on top of the harder basement rocks and under the quickly melting ice sheets.
+A combination of things happened, such as continental ice sheets, the prevention of further deposition, and finally severe wasting of rocks on top of the harder basement rocks and under the quickly melting ice sheets.
 However, a scenario of the sluggish rising and the known slow crystallization of intrusive granite is revealed.
 The basement igneous rock is dated at 1.7 to 1.6 billion years ago indicating the length of time for this granite to rise to an adequate temperature/pressure regime to begin crystallizing is 3.9 – 1.7 = 2.2 billion years.
 It is estimated that then the lithosphere formed under the granite plutons to aid in insulating the granite from the hotter mantle-crater.
 The newly formed lithosphere under the continental crust would nurture the beginning of granite crystallization.
 Soon after the Moho layer formed, plate tectonics and continental drift could commence with faster speed.
 Now the Earth was ready to enter the Proterozoic era of active mountain ranges and the beginnings of multi-cellular organisms.
 The accelerated wasting and mixing of rock minerals off the raised mega-continent into the oceans created a miraculous brew of minerals for life to thrive on.

 The Earth’s original atmosphere lost its lightest hydrogen and helium during its formation.
 The atmosphere retained its original gases of carbon dioxide (CO2), water vapor (H2O), methane (CH4), and ammonia (NH3).
 These gases were not boiled off the surface because the planet’s orbit was about 2.7 AU from the proto-Sun thereby avoiding the extremely hot temperature of the T-Tauri phase which is estimated to have reached about 1500° F inside an orbital distance of 1.5 AU.
 The paradigm of the Earth always being one AU from the Sun is contradicted.
 The atmospheric pressure of the retained gases and the cooling of the crust eventually caused the water vapor to condense and form a global ocean.
 There is no requirement for other celestial bodies to bring water to Earth after the T-Tauri phase as is currently perceived.